gliderlabs/herokuish/README.md

 That said, herokuish was designed based on the experience developing and re-developing Heroku compatibility in Dokku, Deis, and Flynn.
 Herokuish is based on code from all three projects, as such, thank you to all the contributors of those projects.

 In fact, since I hope this is the final implementation of Heroku emulation I'm involved with, I'd like to finally thank Matt Freeman ([@nonuby](https://twitter.com/nonuby)).
 I've been more or less copy-and-pasting code he originally wrote for the now defunct [OpenRoku](https://github.com/openruko) since 2012.

+Lastly, thank you Heroku for pioneering such a great platform and inspiring all of us to try and take it further.

 ## License